 How much do you pay?

-In most countries, the amount of capital gains tax owed on crypto depends on how long you’ve held your assets, and in which income tax bracket you are.
+In most countries, the amount of Capital Gains Tax owed on crypto depends on how long you’ve held your assets, and in which income tax bracket you are.
 Typically, the higher your income, the greater the percentage of tax you'll pay on capital gains.
+But if you've held your crypto for more than a year, you might benefit from a lower long-term Capital Gains Tax rate.

 Short term Capital Gains Tax